sunnyhhong/sunnyhhong.github.io/aboutme.md

 I have worked at **YMCA Channel Islands Office** and at the **Geography Department UCSB.**

 I have interned as a **Data Scientist** the past year with **YMCA Channel Islands** with **Jill Muchow Rode**, my supervisor as well as the Chief Development Officer of the Y. I got to start on my very own project with the data provided.
-I was able to build a map that showed the impact of donors on the work of the Y. I researched on the language used through NLP using great impactful nonprofit organization websites.
+I was able to build a map that showed the impact of donors on the work of the Y. I researched on the words used through NLP using great impactful nonprofit organization websites.
 I've also worked on topic modeling to build impactful stories for my impact map.
 Through Power BI, a business analytics service, I was able to build an interactive map to target both older and newer generations audiences.

 Due to security I've attached a example of what a topic model would look like. (pretty cool!)